lg2290/roomOccupancy/README.md

 * Clients willing to pay less than 100 may get Premium rooms, if
 	* All the Economy Rooms are allocated
 	* There are free Premium Rooms after all the clients paying 100 or more got rooms

+The response contains the number of occupied rooms, and how much money it will generated, separated by category

 ### Example
 Request: